CumulusNetworks/docs/content/cumulus-netq-32/Manage-Deployment/Install-NetQ/Install-NetQ-System-Platform/VMware-Setup-sngl-cld.md

     {{<netq-install/verify-cmd deployment="cloud">}}

+6. Change the hostname for the VM from the default value.

+    {{<netq-install/set-hostname>}}

-6. Run the Bootstrap CLI.
+7. Run the Bootstrap CLI.
 Be sure to replace the *eth0* interface used in this example with the interface on the server used to listen for NetQ Agents.

     {{<netq-install/bootstrap server="single" version="3.2.0" deployment="cloud" platform="vm">}}